-Mr. Russel Precht

-Maintenance (Evening)

-Mr. Reinaldo Gonzalez
+Mr. Steven Smith

-Maintenance (Day/Weekend)

-Mr. Phillip Tufo
+Maintenance (Day) Mr. Russel Precht Maintenance (Evening) Mr. Reinaldo Gonzalez Maintenance (Day/Weekend) Mr. Phillip Tufo

-The 2023-2024 school theme is Gathered As One.
+The 2024-2025 school theme will be Gathered As One As Disciples of Christ.
 It is important to St. Patrick School that we help our children develop a strong and genuine relationship with our Lord.
-Gathered As One in Christ brings this mission to fruition.
+Gathered As One As Disciples of Christ brings this mission to fruition.